kshaffer/corpusmusic/readings.md

 [Class shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing)
 [The McGill Billboard Project](http://ddmal.music.mcgill.ca/billboard) - a large data set of harmonic annotations of songs from several decades of the Billboard Top 100 list.
 ["A Corpus Study of Rock Music"](http://theory.esm.rochester.edu/rock_corpus/) - David Temperley and Trevor de Clercq's data and programs for analyzing the harmonic progressions in a corpus of 200 songs from Rolling Stone magazine's "Greatest [Rock] Songs of All Time."
+[The Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/) - "a freely-available collection of audio features and metadata for a million contemporary popular music tracks" (Columbia Univ.).
 [Musicianship Resources](http://kris.shaffermusic.com/musicianship) – an online "textbook" for music theory and aural skills.
 [Spotify](http://www.spotify.com).